Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Installation without Download {#without-download}
 -------------------------------------------------

+**Note: You still need to execute operating-system dependent or Matlab/ Octave dependent setup steps like installing GStreamer, or other packages and configuration steps mentioned above.
+Essentially do everything that doesn't directly relate to execution of DownloadPsychtoolbox or installation of Subversion before proceeding here.**

 If you already have downloaded a copy of the Psychtoolbox folder onto a local computer and want to replicate that installation onto other computers,